devKaos117/tech.lib/tech.lib/Networks/IP.md

 ---
+category: protocol
+subjects:
+  - networks
 full_form: Internet Protocol
 acronym: IP
-subjects:
-  - networks
 tags:
-  - protocol
+  - networks/protocol
 ---

 ## Definition
 The internet protocol is principal communication protocol in the Internet Protocol suite for relaying datagrams across network boundaries, implementing the basic functions of addressing and fragmentation.
-In more modern networks, the [[DiffServ]] and [[ECN]] are implemented.
+In more modern networks, the [[Networks/DiffServ]] and [[Networks/TCP|ECN]] are implemented.

 ## Addressing Methods
 - **Unicast:** Each destination address uniquely identifies a single receiver endpoint